helmifraser/robot_gym/README.md

 5. clone gym-gazebo (https://github.com/erlerobot/gym-gazebo) and remember to pip install -e .
 6. run turtlebot_setup.bash in gym_gazebo/envs/installation
+7. pip install scikit-image
-7. probably something else I've forgotten but deal with any errors one by one
+8. probably something else I've forgotten but deal with any errors one by one